MithrilJS/docs/docs/jsx.md

 This setup should be enough to get most JSX functionality working.

 #### Using closure components in TSX
-Because of https://github.com/microsoft/TypeScript/issues/21699, we advise against using [closure components](components.md#closure-component-state) in TypeScript.
-Either use [class components](components.md#class-component-state) or Hyperscript instead (see a list of alternatives below).
+>Because of https://github.com/microsoft/TypeScript/issues/21699, we advise against using [closure components](components.md#closure-component-state) in TypeScript for now.
+Either use [class components](components.md#class-component-state) without attribute inspection or Hyperscript instead (see the list of alternatives below the code example).

-If you really want to use them, you have to add a simple hack to trick the TypeScript error checking to resolve faulty errors.
-When using closure components in JSX, TypeScript only expects an attribute object as a parameter.
+TypeScript only expects an attribute object as a parameter.
 But Mithril.js provides a `Vnode` object instead.
 This leads to the editor showing faulty parameters even though the JSX would compile correctly.
+If you want to use closure components in TypeScript, you need to trick the TypeScript error checking.

 For example, if you try to compile this code: